arnav-makkar/Quantum-Brainathon-CDAC-2025/README.md

-# Quantum-Brainathon
+# Quantum-Brainathon-CDAC-2025
-Submission for the annual QML hackathon organised by Center for Development of Advanced Computing(CDAC), Government of India.
-Won the first prize among 1500+ participants
+Final submission for the annual QML hackathon organised by the Center for Development of Advanced Computing(CDAC), Government of India.